 What are the Best Vitamins for Skin and Internal Beauty?

 Your skin is the largest organ on your body, with a total area of about 20 square feet.
-The skin protects us from microbes and the elements, helps regulate body temperature, and permits the sensations of touch, heat, and cold.
+The skin protects us from bacteria and toxins, shields us from the weather, helps to regulate our body temperature, and allows for the sensations of touch, heat, and cold.

 The skin has three layers: